 I’ve been thinking, clap your hands.
 Or, since I was in Singapore recently, crap your hens.

 It all started after meeting up with a girlfriend I hadn’t seen in years.
 She’s grown up since we last met, sort of, and we had a grand old goss about some of the stuff we got up to when we were younger.
-It may be a valuable for other young women reading this right now to know these things, as an abject lesson on what not to do.
+It may be a valuable lesson for other young women reading this to know these things, as an abject lesson on what not to do.

 Let’s go back.
 Sarah (no relation) found out her husband was having what is generally called “a bit on the side”.
 Let’s not beat about the bush, to use an entirely analogous expression.
 He was shagging someone who wasn’t his wife.

 So Sarah, being a fairly forthright girl, decided to check it out for herself.
 Her husband was arriving back in the country after a “conference” in Melbourne.
 “No, no,” he said.
 “Don’t worry about meeting me, you have enough to do, I’ll make my own way home,” he added so considerately.

 “That’ll be the day,” she thought, and decided to go the airport to see if he and the other woman in this saga were arriving back home together, as you do.
 But she didn’t want to be obvious so she dressed up.

 She wrapped a scarf around her head babushka-style and added sunglasses like Audrey Hepburn incarnate out of Breakfast at Tiffany’s or Bridget Jones in her ride to the country in a cabriolet with that cad Daniel Cleaver.
 In any case, incognito Sarah was not.
 I mean, who dresses like that these days?
 Actually, Kate Moss, if you must know.